Join the team of motivated and inspiring DART organizers who are building people power in order to create more just communities.

 Where are we hiring?

-We are currently accepting applications for full-time community organizing positions in Florida, Georgia, Kansas, Kentucky, and South Carolina.
+We are currently accepting applications for full-time community organizing positions in Florida, Kansas, Kentucky, and South Carolina.
 Apply today.

 Positions start June 7 or August 9, 2021 in